KevinBian107/TrendFlow/README.md

 # Design Manual: Trendflow
-- Real-Time Trendiness Analyzer for Social Media
+TrendFlow is designed to be `domain-specific` (accurate to the very subject interested by the user, we can fine-tune with automatic scraping and fine-tune a specific model) and `real-time` (though can be weekly pre-trained/updated, the systemis deisgned to analyze the information online and make inference in real time).

 ## 🎯 Problem Statement
 In the era of rapid content generation, keeping up with trends on social media platforms like Instagram is essential for marketers and media professionals.
-We aim to build a fully autonomous AI pipeline that:
+We aim to build a fully autonomous AI pipeline that conatins training process in serve of making better domain specific training.
+Although general large langiuage models such as ChatGPT4-O can performquite well on general searching, it is quite hard for them to be used for a very specific domain, this is where we fit in.

-Scrapes real-time content trending (text and images) from social media (Any web browser that user provides)
+1. Weekly API call or real-time content scraping from social media (any web browser that user provides)

-- Fine-tune Bert encode to fine-tune an BERT/CLIP model of daily content
+2. Fine-tune BERT/CLIP encoder for understanding daily content, by mapping tokens to a popularity score of 0 to 10.
+This step is deisgned to create a representation for the agent.
+Think of the fine-tunning step as an encoder/decoder setup, learning an correct relationship between tokens and rating, then we can swap out the classifier with an GPT decoder for generation purpose.

-- Generates concise summaries or keyword tags that represent what’s currently trending in a specific domain or category.
+3. Generates concise summaries or keyword tags that represent what’s currently trending in a specific domain or category that the user care about.

-- Vision: Serve as a trend “encoder” module for individuals with no cost

 ## 🧠 Target User
 - Primary Audience: Marketing professionals, Media analysts, Content creators, Brand managers

 - Use Cases: User goes to the website and enters web URL and interest content in the form of a text message AI Agent scrapes through the website and identifies trending concepts.
 The scraped information will be provided to Model

+## 👤 Use Cases:
+There are 2 main use cases:
+1. Given a trained model, the user can use the model as a `predictive model` to predict the popularity that their intended text would get.
+2. Given a trained model + swapped decoder + scarper, the user can scrape the top 100 post of a given platform and the model (who has past week's domain internal representation and understanding of howgood tokens look like) will generate key insignst about these post.

 ![User Interaction Flow](assets/images/User_Digram.png)